Podcast: Download

 Let’s dive in.

-For example, the Memory Palace technique is sometimes called the Method of Loci.
+Also note that the Memory Palace technique is sometimes called the Method of Loci.
 Other people call it the Roman Room technique.
+Searching these terms can help you find even more examples.

-No matter what you call, the technique is based on layering associations along a journey based on locations you remember.
+No matter what you call it, the technique is based on layering associations along a journey based on locations you remember.

 That’s the key.